 Commitment to participate and accept duties and responsibilities

-Vision for the WG.
+Vision for the TAG.

 The floor shall be opened for discussion (nominally for five-ten minutes total).

 The Acting Chair should limit the duration of comments and promote open participation, both pros and cons.
 If only one candidate is nominated, the Acting Chair may choose to sharply limit the debate.